m4r35n357/ODE-Playground/README.md

 ### ODE analysis using arbitrary-order Taylor Series Integration

-Plot trajectories, including multi-body
+Plot 3D trajectories using Pi3D, including multi-body

-Good selection of models included
+Good selection of clients (models) included

-Investigate validity of solutions wrt integrator order
+Investigate the validity of chaotic solutions against integrator order

-Plot bifurcation diagrams
+Plot bifurcation diagrams, to find "interesting" parameter values to study

+### Interactive Function Analysis with Python

+For learning about automatic differentiation using Dual Numbers in IPython.
+See the examples at the bottom of this document.

 ### Hamiltonian analysis with Symplectic Integrators, using Dual Numbers for Automatic Differentiation